5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 - Devices which can simply be enabled by renaming them, so macOS can detect and use them.
 OpenCore users should avoid this method since OpenCore applies binary renames system-wide which can break other OSes, whereas Clover restricts renames and SSDT hotpatches to macOS only.
 - Devices which either do not exist in ACPI or have different names than expected by macOS to function properly.
 SSDT hotpatches rename these devices/methods for macOS only, so they can attach to drivers and services in macOS but work as defined in other OSes.
 Like USB and CPU Power Management, Backlight Control for Laptop Displays, ect.
 - Fake Devices like Embedded Controllers or Ambient Light Sensors, so macOS is happy.
-- Patches which rename the original device or controlling method to something else so a replacement SSDT can be written which takes its place and redefines the device or method, to address Sleep and Wake issues or Touchpads working incorrectly.
+- Patches which rename the original device or method to something else so a replacement SSDT can be written which redefines the device or method to address issues such and Sleep and Wake or Touchpads not working properly, for example.
-- Devices which are disabled for some reason, but macOS needs them to be present in order to boot, like legacy Realtime Clocks (RTC) in newer ACPI variants (300-series chipsets and newer)
+- Devices which are present in the `DSDT` but are disabled because they are considered legacy but macOS needs them to be enabled in order to work.
+A prime example for this is the Realtime Clock (RTC) which is disabled in favor of `AWAC` on Wintel machines following newer ACPI specs – usually found on mainboards with 300-series chipsets and newer.

 ### :warning: Don't inject known SSDTs
 Sometimes I come across EFI folders by users who inject tables Hackintool extracted for them back into the system.
 In other words: they inject the same already known, unchanged, identical tables back into macOS.
 This is completely unnecessary, tautological and counter-productive – it slows down boot times as well.